algosup/2024-2025-project-5-bubble-intermarche-team-1/FonctionalSpecifications/functional_specifications.md

     - Milk type (e.g.: cow, goat, sheep)
     - Intensity/strength

-  3. User answers the questions, system applies the logic of skipping on the basis of responses of questions.
+  **3.** User answers the questions, system applies the logic of skipping on the basis of responses of questions.
-  4. System recalculates and displays new recommendations.
+  **4.** System recalculates and displays new recommendations.

-- Alternative Flows:
+- **Alternative Flows**:
-  A1: User quits quiz midway → System keeps previous / default preference set and updates only based on completed answers.
+  **A1**: User quits quiz midway → System keeps previous / default preference set and updates only based on completed answers.
-- Postconditions: The Recommendations given have to match the user's explicitly stated preferences.
+- **Postconditions**: The Recommendations given have to match the user's explicitly stated preferences.

 UC4: Save Session & Prompt Registration

-- Actors: Guest Shopper
+- **Actors**: Guest Shopper
-- Preconditions: The current user has at least interacted with five products during the ongoing session.
+- **Preconditions**: The current user has at least interacted with five products during the ongoing session.
-- Main Flow:
+- **Main Flow**:

-  1. The system track the user's contacts with the products (views, filters applied, quiz participation).
+  **1.** The system track the user's contacts with the products (views, filters applied, quiz participation).
-  2. After the fifth interaction, the system gives a one-time registration prompt.
+  **2.** After the fifth interaction, the system gives a one-time registration prompt.
-  3. The prompt is telling about the benefits of saving preferences and order history.
+  **3.** The prompt is telling about the benefits of saving preferences and order history.
-  4. User types his email or phone number.
+  **4.** User types his email or phone number.
-  5. System forwards a magic link for authentication.
+  **5.** System forwards a magic link for authentication.
-  6. User clicks on the magic link and gets logged in.
+  **6.** User clicks on the magic link and gets logged in.

-- Alternative Flows:
+- **Alternative Flows**:
-  A1: User says no to registration → The system remains in guest mode and reprompts the user again only once per session.
+  **A1**: User says no to registration → The system remains in guest mode and reprompts the user again only once per session.
-- Postconditions: Registered users have their sessions stored after visits and can store their favorite products and preferences.
+- **Postconditions**: Registered users have their sessions stored after visits and can store their favorite products and preferences.

 UC5: Scan Product Barcode

-- Actors: Guest Shopper, Logged-in Shopper
+- **Actors**: Guest Shopper, Logged-in Shopper
-- Preconditions: User is in possession of a physical product with a scannable barcode and is on either the home or the catalog screen.
+- **Preconditions**: User is in possession of a physical product with a scannable barcode and is on either the home or the catalog screen.
-- Main Flow:
+- **Main Flow**:

-  1. User click on the barcode scanner icon/button.
+  **1.** User click on the barcode scanner icon/button.
-  2. System turns on the device camera to do the barcode scan.
+  **2.** System turns on the device camera to do the barcode scan.
-  3. User positions the barcode in the camera frame.
+  **3.** User positions the barcode in the camera frame.
-  4. System reads the barcode and looks for the product in database.
+  **4.** System reads the barcode and looks for the product in database.
-     1. If the product is found, system redirects user to the product detail page (per UC2 flow).
+     **1.** If the product is found, system redirects user to the product detail page (per UC2 flow).

-  5. User checks the product detail page or goes back to the scanner.
+  **5.** User checks the product detail page or goes back to the scanner.

-- Alternative Flows:
+- **Alternative Flows**:
-  A1: User cancels scan → The system stops the camera and the user is directed to the previous screen.
+  **A1**: User cancels scan → The system stops the camera and the user is directed to the previous screen.
-  A2: Camera access denied → The system shows the permission error and prompts the user to do a manual search.
+  **A2**: Camera access denied → The system shows the permission error and prompts the user to do a manual search.
-  A3: Barcode not recognized → The system displays the message 'Product not found' with an option to go to the catalog.
+  **A3**: Barcode not recognized → The system displays the message 'Product not found' with an option to go to the catalog.
-- Postconditions: Product detail page is shown if the product was found, otherwise, the user is still on the scanning interface with an error message.
+- **Postconditions**: Product detail page is shown if the product was found, otherwise, the user is still on the scanning interface with an error message.

 ## 6. Functional Requirements